BEST way to fly

 • Emergency Services Officer

-• Squadron Commander, and more.
+• Communications Officer, and more.

 For any of these positions, there are training materials and mentors to assist you until you become accustomed to the position.
 One way to get started is to accept a deputy officer position for an officer that is already in place, and you can assist and learn at the same time.
+It's likely that you will be asked about your initial interest in one or more of these roles, when you meet with a member of the membership committee, so read through the list, and start thinking about your natural abilities, learned skills, and initial interest.

 How To Get Started...